 CAT is a rare disorder found in infants where there are very few megakaryocytes and platelets in bone marrow.

 Congenital anemia, including Fanconi anemia, is a group of inherited diseases that affect the bone marrow, decreasing production of all types of blood cells.

 Diamond-Blackman anemia is a rare disorder of the bone marrow which fails to produce enough new red blood cells.

 Dyskeratosis congenita is a rare form of bone marrow failure, with associated skin/nail abnormalities, and thickened white patches in the mouth.

 Fanconi anemia is a rare inherited disorder that involves a wide spectrum of abnormalities involving bone, ears, kidneys, other physical abnormalities.
-Some of the patients may dvelop bone marrow failure or leukemia.
-In addition, patients with Fanconi are at a very high risk of developing multiple cancers in their lifetime.
+Some of the patients may develop bone marrow failure or leukemia.

 The disease is an extreme example of immune system dysfunction, where the body’s own immune system begins to attack important tissues and organs such as the brain, liver and bone marrow.

 Leukodystrophy refers to a group of rare progressive diseases that affect the white matter of the brain (myelin), causing a slowing or blockage in brain signals.